DigitalPhonetics/IMS-Toucan/README.md

 *InferenceInterfaces* directory (and of course your model checkpoint).
 That's all the code you need, it works standalone.

+---

 ## Using a trained Model for Inference

 An
-*InferenceInterface* contains 2 useful methods.
+*InferenceInterface* contains two useful methods.
 They are *read_to_file* and
 *read_aloud*.